Tinalexman/flutter_shader_fx/README.md

 A comprehensive Flutter package providing pre-built, performance‑optimized shader effects.
 Built for Impeller (Vulkan/Metal) with a simple, widget‑first API so developers can add stunning, GPU‑accelerated visuals without writing GLSL.

-> Status: Work in Progress.
-Only the Plasma background effect is currently available.
+> Status: Early Release.
+Plasma and Glitch background effects are available.
 Additional effects will arrive in upcoming releases.

 ---